 Stastny's OT goal sends Hurricanes past Isles into 2nd round

+Derek Stepan started the winning sequence when he intercepted Islanders defenceman Adam Pelech’s clearing pass.
+Stepan skated up and passed to Stastny, who fired a sharp-angle shot from the goal line that deflected off Sorokin’s left pad and between his legs.

+“Once Steps kept it in I knew Steps would get it to me,” Stastny said.
+“I tried to attack.
+I was thinking I’d have 2-on-1.
+Once Jesse (Puljujarvi) started coming towards me instead of staying wide, then I figured I'm just going to shoot it without looking.
+Done it in practice before. … Just the element of surprise.
+Get lucky some times, and was fortunate to go in.”

 Sebastian Aho tied it midway through the third period for the Hurricanes.
-Frederik Andersen stopped 35 shots while making his first start of the postseason.
+Frederik Andersen stopped 33 shots while playing for the first time since April 13.

+“They came in pretty hard in the first so I had a chance to get into it,” said Andersen, whose last post-season start was in the 2020 playoff bubble for Toronto.
+“Just tried not to get too far ahead of myself.
+Tried to enjoy the moment and take it a shot at a time.
+It was fun.
+For me it was a while since I played in the playoffs and it was something I was very excited about.”

-Cal Clutterbuck scored for the Islanders and Ilya Sorokin finished with 39 saves.
-New York was eliminated in the first round for the first time in their last five trips to the postseason.
+Cal Clutterbuck scored for the Islanders, and Ilya Sorokin finished with 39 saves.
+New York was eliminated in the first round for the first time in its last five trips to the post-season.

 The Hurricanes advanced to face the winner of the series between the New York Rangers and New Jersey Devils.
 The Devils lead 3-2 heading into Game 6 on Saturday night.